-The component processor (CP) is located behind the HDMI receiver.
-It processes the video data received from the HDMI receiver.
+The ADV7619 contains component processor (CP), which processes the video data up to 1080p 36-bitdeep color.
 The CP section provides color adjustment features, such as brightness, saturation, and hue.
 The color space conversion (CSC) matrix allows the color space to be changed as required.
 The standard detection and identification (STDI) block allows the detection of video timings.

-MAIN FEATURES OF ADV7610
+MAIN FEATURES OF ADV7619